-Preparation for the initial hearing should begin when counsel first starts preliminary discussions with the client and drafting the initial pleading.
-Prior to the initial hearing, counsel should consider the strengths and weaknesses of the client’s legal position, evidence and important witnesses, and develop a preferred roadmap for the entire proceeding well before the initial hearing.
+Preparation for the initial hearing should begin when counsel starts preliminary discussions with the client and drafting the initial pleading.
+Counsel should consider the strengths and weaknesses of the client’s legal position, evidence and important witnesses, and develop a preferred road map for the entire proceeding well in advance.
 Does the client wish to expedite or delay resolution of the case?
 If the former, are some issues important to final resolution subject to summary determination at an early stage?
-Is it desirable that the tribunal make certain decisions – for example, regarding applicable law, jurisdiction, interim relief, security for costs – prior to full evidentiary submissions?
+Is it desirable that the tribunal make certain decisions ( for example, regarding applicable law, jurisdiction, interim relief, security for costs) prior to full evidentiary submissions?
 Is it in the client’s interest that there be extensive or minimal exchange of documents?
 When should this exchange take place?
 Should the claimant make the first evidentiary submission, or are simultaneous submissions preferable?
 How many witnesses?
 Experts (and, if so, on what topics)?
 How many hearing days?

 A good initial hearing always pays dividends

-Over the last 20 years the appetite for an early, first meeting in person between the tribunal and the parties appears to have diminished.
-The difficulties of finding an early date that works for counsel, representatives and members of the tribunal, along with cost, are often cited.
+During the past 20 years or so, the appetite for an early, first meeting in person between the tribunal and the parties appears to have diminished.
+The difficulty of finding an early date that works for counsel, representatives and members of the tribunal, and the cost, are often cited.

-But where the parties, their counsel and members of the tribunal come from different cultures; counsel and the tribunal have not previously worked together; and agreement on timetables and procedures is not apparent, holding a meeting in person will almost always pay big dividends.
+But if the parties, their counsel and members of the tribunal come from different cultures, counsel and the tribunal have not previously worked together, and agreement on timetables and procedures is not apparent, holding a meeting in person will almost always pay big dividends.

-Reaching agreement with the opposing party in advance of the initial hearing
+Reaching agreement with the opposing party prior to the initial hearing

-Even if not requested to do so prior to the initial hearing, counsel should nevertheless consider issues that are likely to arise at the hearing and whether it is advantageous to reach out to opposing counsel to seek agreement on certain matters.
+Even if not requested to do so prior to the initial hearing, counsel should nevertheless consider issues that are likely to arise and whether it is advantageous to reach out to opposing counsel to seek agreement on certain matters.

 Finally, even when the parties have agreed on certain matters, the arbitrators may encourage the parties to reconsider their agreement on procedures that result in extensive delays in resolving the case, are disproportionate to the amount in dispute or complexity of the case, or reflect parochial litigation practices that may be inappropriate in an international arbitration.